microsoft/artifacts-credprovider/README.md

 ## Use

-The Azure Artifacts Credential Provider is most commonly used indirectly, either through a related, environment-specific credential provider or by performing a NuGet operation that requires authentication such as `dotnet`, nuget.exe, or MSBuild.
+The Azure Artifacts Credential Provider is most commonly used indirectly, either through a credential provider specific to a package management ecosystem or by performing a NuGet operation that requires authentication such as `dotnet`, nuget.exe, or MSBuild.

 ### `dotnet`